shapediver/GeometryBackendSdkPython/README.md

 [ShapeDiver OAS](https://github.com/shapediver/OpenApiSpecifications/tags).
 For instance, use version "1.0.0" when targeting the Git tag "gb_v2@1.0.0".

+Alternatively, the client can be generated from a local file.
+Check out the [ShapeDiver OAS repository](https://github.com/shapediver/OpenApiSpecifications) and run `just generate local`.

 ## Release

 To release new versions of this package, create the file `~/.pypirc` with the following content: